SIMBAChain/hardhat/README.md

 ## Tasks

 If you're not familiar with tasks in Hardhat, the best way to think about them is: "anything you can do in Hardhat is a task."
 So just think of tasks as commands.
 The SIMBA Chain plugin simply extends what tasks are available to developers while using Hardhat.
-The main CLI entry point task added by this plugin is the "simba" task.
+The only true additional task in the Simba Hardhat plugin is the "simba" task: the main CLI entry point task added by this plugin is the "simba" task.
 This task then takes a subtask as a parameter.
 Then, depending on the subtask selected, optional parameters can be passed.
 So the template CLI input for running a Simba Hardhat plugin task is:

 ```
 npx hardhat simba <subtask> <optional args>
 ```

+So even though we refer to tasks such as "export" and "deploy," you can't run them directly from the "npx hardhat" command: running "npx hardhat export" will throw an error, but "npx hardhat simba export" will not.
+This is by design, to avoid collision with Hardhat native commands, such as "help".

 Below, we explain the Hardhat tasks that you will use in the SIMBA plugin to deploy your contracts.
 They are listed and explained in the order that you would follow to login and deploy your contracts.
 Then, information is provided on other tasks, such as "help" and "loglevel".